Alternative dispute resolution and pre-action conduct in professional negligence claimsPrint publication

 There are various different ADR options which can (non-exhaustively) range from informal settlement negotiations to, say, formal mediations, arbitrations or expert determinations and more.
 All have different characteristics, advantages and disadvantages which should be assessed against the circumstances of each individual case so as to determine suitability.

-As of 30 April 2018, however, one ADR option – namely, adjudication – has been specifically highlighted in the context of professional negligence claims, as a result of a new amendment to the PAP.
+As of June 2019, however, one ADR option – namely, adjudication – has been specifically highlighted in the context of professional negligence claims, as a result of an amendment to the PAP and the new Professional Negligence Bar Association Adjudication Scheme (the PNBA Scheme).

-The amendment requires potential claimants to indicate in the letter of claim whether they wish to refer the dispute to adjudication, and, if they do not, to give reasons.
+The amendment requires potential claimants to indicate in the letter of claim whether they wish to refer the dispute to adjudication (and, if they do not, to give reasons); and the PNBA Scheme has been launched to facilitate compliance with the requirements of the PAP.
+(It is important to note that the scheme of adjudication with which the PAP is concerned is not the statutory scheme which applies to construction disputes .)

-In summary, adjudication is a streamlined dispute resolution process which is temporarily binding (unless the parties opt for finality).
+The PNBA Scheme is a streamlined dispute resolution process which is temporarily binding (unless the parties opt for finality).
 That means that the adjudicator’s decision, which is generally given following only limited disclosure of documents, and no lengthy hearings or cross-examination of witnesses, stands unless and until a court or arbitral tribunal gives a different ruling on the dispute in any subsequent proceedings initiated by an unhappy ‘losing’ party.
-If the adjudicator decides that the claimant is entitled to compensation, compensation has to be paid by the defendant/respondent within 21 days of the decision.
+Disputes are usually resolved within 56 days and if the adjudicator decides that claimant party is entitled to compensation, any award and costs must be paid within 21 days of the decision.
 If payment is not made the sum payable is a debt which can be enforced summarily in the courts.

-Despite the amendment and its clear steer that parties should seriously consider adopting adjudication as their dispute resolution method, the scheme nevertheless remains optional.
+Despite the PAP’s clear steer that parties should seriously consider adopting adjudication as their dispute resolution method, the scheme nevertheless remains optional.
 It is not mandated by legislation in professional negligence disputes in the way that the statutory scheme is mandated in construction disputes.

-We therefore anticipate (and are seeking clarification from the Civil Procedure Rules Committee) that the new obligation to consider adjudication is just another facet of the general obligation to consider ADR with which practitioners and parties involved in dispute resolution are already familiar, and that it will be ‘enforced’ in the same way – that is, that a party who unreasonably fails to consider adjudication and to comply with the PAP will be at risk of costs sanctions.
+This new obligation to consider adjudication is therefore simply just another facet of the general obligation to consider ADR with which practitioners and parties involved in dispute resolution are already familiar, and it will be ‘enforced’ in the same way (that is, a party who unreasonably fails to consider adjudication and to comply with the PAP will be at risk of costs sanctions).

 When it comes to considering whether or not adjudication (or indeed any other ADR option, or the traditional litigation process) will be suitable for a dispute, parties should seek specialist advice.
 This is always a nuanced issue and the best option will differ according to the particular facts and circumstances of every individual case.